 All you need to start accepting mobile wallets as a payment method is a point-of-sale system that has the right technology to process these payments.

-💡 PRO TIP: Shopify POS has a fully-customizable checkout experience.
+💡 PRO TIP: Shopify POS has a fully customizable checkout experience.
 Create shortcuts to keep your most-used apps, promotions, and products at your fingertips so you can fly through checkout.

-Advertise you accept mobile wallets
+Advertise that you accept mobile wallets

 Start accepting mobile wallets at your store